Toronto New Wave: Style

 Far from representing the culmination of Ontario's seemly long-standing attempts at establishing itself as a viable production centre for big-budget commercial features made in North America, the most important films from the 1980s and early 1990s represented a reaction to and a break from this commercial model.
 The films of Toronto's New Wave were almost all low-budget, independent productions made for less than $1 million.
 Taking the Canadian cinema's essential themes of identity and alienation, Toronto's New Wave films offered an image of the province as a place of deep-rooted yearning and detachment, where the absence of a strong sense of identity and the quest for an identity is an identifying characteristic in itself.

 Unlike previous generations, this group of filmmakers avoided the easy lure of big money and bigger films in Hollywood.
 Instead, like their cinematic mentor David Cronenberg, they chose to stay and make a living in Canada, thus contributing greatly to the ongoing development of an indigenous film culture.
-However, project funding from the OFDC came to an end in 1996 with the June, 1995, election of the Mike Harris’s Conservatives, and one of the most creative and innovative periods in Canadian filmmaking history came to an abrupt end.
+However, project funding from the OFDC came to an end in 1996 with the 1995 election of Mike Harris's Conservatives, and one of the most creative and innovative periods in Canadian filmmaking history came to an abrupt end.